Sign In

 Printing

 There is one printer located across from the circulation desk.
-The fee for printing is .05 cents per page.
-Color printing is not available at this time.
+Black n White printing is 0.07 cents per page or 0.12 cents for double-sided.
+Color printing is 0.22 per page or 0.42 cents for double-sided.

 Scanning